 All effluent must be disposed via sub-surface irrigation and, if from a treatment plant, the effluent must be evenly distributed via pressure compensated piping.

-You must apply to Council's Environmental Health Office for permission to install or alter a septic tank system or other domestic wastewater treatment system.
+You must apply to our Environmental Health Office for permission to install or alter a septic tank system or other domestic wastewater treatment system.

 Applications must include the following:

 - completed and signed Application for Wastewater Treatment System Under the Environmental Protection Act

 - location of all buildings or proposed buildings, water tanks, swimming pools, driveways, excavations, stormwater drains, water pipes, easement drains, streams, dams and water courses

 - fall of land in vicinity of wastewater disposal area

 - position of septic tank and layout of wastewater disposal area